Amsterdam's Red Light District is the subject of much fascination, but it isn't all about prostitution.

 And don’t forget to try their coffee and desserts :).

-You might not expect to find one of the most interesting churches in Amsterdam in the Red Light District, but Amstelkring has some fascinating history.
+You might not expect to find one of the most interesting churches in Amsterdam in the Red Light District, but On's Lieve Herr op Solder (Our Dear Lord in the Attic), previously called Amstelkring, has some fascinating history.

 When the area became Protestant by law in 1578, Catholics had to go into hiding.

-Amstelkring is a Catholic church hidden inside multiple canal houses, built by a wealthy merchant.
+The Catholic church was hidden inside multiple canal houses, covering the top floor, and was built by a wealthy merchant.

 Amsterdam is known for building Europe’s first gay club, and today has a vibrant queer community.